Tharabas/pp/README.md

 ## Why?

-I wanted it for pretty printing JSON requests, but accidently it could be used to prettyprint XMLs.
+I wanted it for pretty printing JSON requests, namely for REST responses.

+So JSON was focused, and XML might not entirely work currently (in fact it fails `pp http://www.google.com`).

 ## What else?